 Whenever you have water overflowing your entire gutter system.
 That is a for sure sign that you have clogged downspouts throughout your gutter system.
 All that water has to go somewhere, and if the drain is plugged then it will eventually overflow.
 If your gutters are completely filled with water like this, they are pulling themselves loose from the wall.
 Therefore if you see this happening you’ll want to get the gutters cleaned before expensive damages occur.

 All water that lands on your roof will travel through the gutter system to where it drains out of the bottoms of the downspouts.
 Unless you have underground drains you will be able to see all of the draining water.
 But what does it mean if no water is coming through the downspout?
 As you might have guessed it means the downspout is clogged.
 If there is moderate rain and little-to-no water is coming through the downspout then something is up.
 And that something is a clog in your downspout.
+Same as above, you would remedy this issue with a gutter cleaning.

-As we’ve stated your gutter system consists of gutters and downspouts.
-The gutters are horizontal and the downspouts are vertical.
 The place where the gutter and downspout meet is called the Gutter Outlet.
 Basically the gutter has a hole cut in it and an outlet is installed.
 Once the downspout is properly connected to the outlet with a couple screws the outlet is no longer visible.

 Water leaking from the gutter outlet is very common and it mean’s only one thing.
-There is a clog in the downspout below.
+There is a gutter clog in the downspout below.
 Most clogs in the downspout occur in or near the elbows.
 The debris tends to get caught up in the twists and turns.
 Therefore if the outlet is leaking and it’s near an elbow, there is a clog in that elbow.

 As you may have guessed water leaking from the elbows is also an indication of clogs in the downspout elbows.
 However sometimes the elbows weren’t pushed back together tight enough last time they were cleaned.
 If you can see any sort of gap or if the water is pouring through the elbows then it may be loose and need to be pushed back together or re-secured.